libintoms/IRWS_assignment_backup/README.md

 The similarity for query words in document 2: 0.1919938055229311 The similarity for query words in document 3: 0.0

-#Instructions to run IR system script Probfuse.py:-
+#Instructions to run Fusion script i.e., Probfuse.py:-
+1. Enter the command "python Probfuse.py"
+2. Make sure the historic data and live data file are saved in the same folder.
+3. Enter the correct input for questions asked (ensure correct formatting is followed)
+4. The final output will be stored in the file: Fusion_results.txt